What we do

 Following the final and the awarding of the trophy, all the participants attend a reception on the Saturday evening.
 There, a further award is made to the best speaker in the competition.
 The reception is the formal end of proceedings.

-For a general introduction to IHL, there are lots of great resources on our What is IHL? page.
+There are lots of great resources on our What is IHL? page too.

 There's also an introductory e-learning course Introduction to International Humanitarian Law on the Kaya Connect platform, a learning partner of ICRC.